ngwattcos/cornell-parking-ios/README.md

 A short description of your app (its purpose and features)
 - pull-down-to-refresh on list of parking lots

-A list of how your app addresses each of the requirements (iOS / Backend)
+## A list of how your app addresses each of the requirements (iOS / Backend)
+- implemented a UICollectionView on the main page
+- will implement a UICollectionView to display available parking spots, floors/levels, etc.

 ## Anything else
 Anything else you want your grader to know